higgi13425/medicaldata/README.md

 ## How to Install and Use {medicaldata} Datasets

-1. Install the CRAN version with: `install.packages("medicaldata")`, or you can install the in-development version with `remotes::install_github("higgi13425/medicaldata")`
+1. Install the stable CRAN version with: `install.packages("medicaldata")`.
+If you want to preview the in-development version, you can install it with `remotes::install_github("higgi13425/medicaldata")`

 2. Then load the package with `library(medicaldata)`